-A good dashboard is one that –
+A good BI dashboard design is one that –

 - Makes the complex simple: we have lots of information, lots of data that changes all the time and different analytical needs and questions.
 We want to take all this complexity and make it simple.

-- Tells a clear story: we want to be able to connect data to its context in the business, and to answer the viewer’s questions.
+- Tells a clear story: we want to be able to connect data to its context in the business and to answer the viewer’s questions.
 This is where the visual layout of a dashboard plays a crucial role.

 - Expresses the meaning of the data: the chosen data visualizations need to correctly represent the data, and the information you want to extract from it.